-The ambition to develop a knowledge-based society and the growth of regional and global competition in the jobs market has necessitated the shift to a competence-based curriculum.
-After a successful shift from knowledge to a competence based curriculum in general education, TTC curriculum also was revised to align it to the CBC in general education.
-The aim is to prepare teachers who are competent and confident to implement CBC in pre-primary and primary education.
+The ambition to develop a knowledge-based society and the growth of regional and global competition in the labor market has necessitated the shift from knowledge to competence based curriculum in TTCs.
+The TTC curriculum was revised to align it to the Competence-Based Curriculum for basic education to prepare teachers who are competent and confident to implement CBC in pre-primary and primary education.
+The rationale of the changes is to ensure that TTC leavers are qualified for job opportunities and further studies in Higher Education in different programs under education career advancement.